-When first learning how to restring and tune an acoustic guitar there’re a couple of annoying things we all experience, including breaking strings, keeping new strings in tune, or messing up your action by using the wrong string gauge.
-These are all frustrating if new to the guitar but perhaps even more so is when you notice your bridge pins popping out while tuning.
-In today’s article, we’re going to discuss why this happens, and how you can fix the problem once and for all.
+When first learning how to restring and tune an acoustic guitar there’re a couple of annoying things we all experience, including breaking strings, keeping new strings in tune, and bridge pins popping out while tuning.
+In today’s article, we’re going to discuss why bridge pins can be difficult, and how you can fix the problem once and for all.

 Why do my bridge pins pop out while tuning?
 Bridge pins tend to pop out when the string’s ball end is sitting directly under the bridge pin and not against the side of the bridge pin shank as intended.
 If this occurs reload the string allowing enough surplus for the ball end of the string to sit well below the bottom of the bridge pin and then maintain pressure on the bridge pin by pushing down with your finger while increasing tension on the string with the tuners.

 For a more detailed explanation continue reading below.

 The Right and Wrong way to Install Bridge Pins

 Restringing is part and parcel of maintaining your guitar.
 This is usually when you might run into problems with the bridge pins, but there is a right and wrong way to go about it.